walternewtz/Riru/README.md

 * Manually

-  1. Place the files in rw a directory of your choice on the device in the following structure:
+  1. Place the files in a directory of your choice on the device in the following structure:
   ```
   <riru-directory>
   └── riru-core